 Santa Fe Texture

-Santa Fe texture is another name for skip trowel texture.
+Santa Fe texture is another name for skip trowel texture, depending on the region of the country.
 Skip trowel texture gets its name from the fact that it is applied using a trowel, and then the excess mud is skimmed off of the surface.

 This leaves behind a very smooth, evenly textured surface.
 Skip trowel texture is often used in lieu of traditional drywall textures, such as orange peel or popcorn.

-It is also becoming increasingly popular as an alternative to painting walls and ceilings.
+It is also becoming an increasingly popular technique as an alternative to painting walls and ceilings.

 However, skip trowel texture can be difficult to achieve if you don’t have the right tools or techniques.